safe-network-explained/safe-network-explained.github.io/_posts/2017-09-07-architecture.markdown

 ---
 # SAFE Network Architecture

-## A Secure Distributed Data Storage And Retrieval System
+## A Secure Distributed Data Storage And Communications Network

 ## Summary

-The SAFE network is an autonomous distributed network for data storage and retrieval [1].
+The SAFE network is an autonomous distributed network for data storage and communications [1].
 It provides Secure Access For Everyone (SAFE).
 Data stored on the network has extremely high availability, durability, privacy and security.
 The network scales efficiently and the security of data stored on the network increases as the network grows.

 ## Introduction